dazzathewiz/infrastructure/roles/proxmox/readme.md

   * This [YouTube video](https://www.youtube.com/watch?v=aaMaMMqOk1o) quickly describes the `osd_memory_target` settings.
   * Cephadm can perform [Automatic tuning of OSD memory](https://docs.ceph.com/en/quincy/cephadm/services/osd/?highlight=osd_memory_target_autotune#automatically-tuning-osd-memory) since Quincy (v17), however Proxmox installs don't use Cephadm.
 Furthermore, Ceph recommends disabling `osd_memory_target_autotune` on hyperconverged infrastructures such as Proxmox.
   * Ceph recommended in their [Quincy release](https://ceph.io/en/news/blog/2022/v17-2-0-quincy-released/) that `mgr/cephadm/autotune_memory_target_ratio` should default to `0.2` or 20% of available system RAM.
 This is to run ALL OSD's and that 20% memory should be devided up between OSD's.

+  #### Moving existing OSD's to another host
+  If you don't have a separate (shared) journal device, you can just down and out the OSD and physically move it from one host to another. (hot-)plugging it in should automatically start the OSD service on the new host, and you can mark the osd as "in" on the GUI.
+  Note that I needed to also run a ceph-volume command to activate the Ceph-LVM OSD's.
+  1. Set OSD's `down` and `out`
+  2. Move physical drives to another ceph/proxmox host
+  3. On the new ceph/proxmox host, run: `ceph-volume lvm activate --all`

 ### Pools
 I create Pools manually, managed using the Dashboard: ```https://{{ pve_ceph_net_front_base }}:8443/#/pool```